-33. According to the multi-country cooperation strategy for the Pacific 2013-2017 of the World Health Organization, the leading causes of morbidity on Pitcairn include diabetes mellitus, cardiovascular disease, allergies and asthma.
+37. According to the World Health Organization Cooperation Strategy 2018-2022 on Pacific Island Countries and Areas, the leading causes of illness on Pitcairn are diabetes, cardiovascular disease, allergies, asthma and accidents.
 Pitcairn actively participates in the Pacific Public Health Surveillance Network and closely monitors communicable diseases.
 Primary health care is available and accessible to all residents.
 Health care is financed by the Department for International Development.
 A growing health-related challenge is the extension of periods of drought.
-The health centre is equipped with a well-stocked dispensary and X-ray technology.
-The health worker-to-population ratio is 1:47.
+The health centre currently provides general practice and nursing services, dental X-rays and ultrasounds.
+Emergency evacuation is by sea to Mangareva in French Polynesia, and then by air to Tahiti in French Polynesia or New Zealand.